cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Cross-Contamination_Into_Samples_From_Other_Labs/README.md

 ![HPV L1 Amplicon Exact Matches](2017-FFPE-Runs_HPV-L1-Amplicon-Cross-Contamination.png "HPV L1 Amplicon Exact Matches")

 The archived DNA and frozen tissues were from 2016 runs.
 Since we could not recover those run folders, we could not do a similar comparison for those runs.
+So, the above plots only show 2017 runs, mixed with the FFPE L1 Amplicon-Sequencing samples for this project.

 Nevertheless, the exact HPV L1 amplicon sequence also provides a measure of cross-contamination into other samples, which we can see in samples for other laboratories that shared a lane with samples from this project.
 We observed that one sample from another laboratory, which was not expected to have any L1 amplicon sequencing reads but shared a lane with samples from this project, had high HPV58 percentages (~10%) in each of the 2 lanes used for sequencing.
 This sample was processed in a run with 26 FFPE L1 amplicon sequencing samples (Run 271, with barcode GACCGG).
 We believe this sample also had the wrong barcode (or otherwise had a QC issue, with few fragments to be sequenced), which would mean that it was incorrectly de-multiplexed.
 This resulted in substantially fewer reads (**<2000 total**) compared to the L1 amplicon sequencing samples (**311,370–3,757,409**) and most other samples from the other laboratory (**5–10 million**).